-Mortgage burden = monthly mortgage repayment / household monthly income.
+&lt;sup>9 Mortgage burden ratio = monthly mortgage repayment / household monthly income.

-C. High unemployment rates and future interest rate hikes may cause additional pressure on the credit quality of household borrowing.
+C. High unemployment rate and future interest rate hikes may cause additional pressure on the credit quality of household borrowing.

 Taiwan's unemployment rate has gradually risen since the second half of 2008 due to the global financial crisis.
-The average unemployment rate reached a record 5.9% at end-2009 (Figure 10).
-Higher unemployment rates would weaken households' ability to repay debt.
+The average unemployment rate reached a record 5.9% at end-2009 (Figure 11).
+Higher unemployment rate would weaken the ability of the households debt repayment.

-On the other hand, starting in September 2008, the CBC continuously lowered the discount rate, to 1.25% from 3.625%, in order to help boost domestic demand.
-However, as the economy gradually recovered, the CBC raised the discount rate by 12.5 basis points, to 1.375% in June 2010, the first interest rate hike since February of last year.
+On the other hand, since September 2008, the CBC had lowered the discount rate continuously to 1.25% from 3.625% in order to help boost domestic demand.
+However, as the economy has recovered gradually, the CBC raised the discount rate by 12.5 basis points to 1.375% in June 2010, which is the first interest rate hike since February last year.
 Rising interest rates would increase the interest payment pressures on borrowers and thus the probability of defaults.